 Use Storage Spaces to Mirror or Combine Drives

-Windows 8′s Storage Spaces feature is basically an easy-to-use RAID-like system.
+The Windows 8 or Windows 10 Storage Spaces feature is basically an easy-to-use RAID-like system.
 With Storage Spaces, you can combine multiple hard drives into a single drive.
 You can do this in several different ways.
 For example, you could make two hard drives appear as the same drive, forcing Windows to write files to each of them.
 This ensures that you’ll have an up-to-date backup even if one of your drives fails.

 Or, you could combine the two hard drives into one large pool of storage space.
 If one drive failed, you’d lose the data on both — so make sure you have backups if you do this.

 You can easily change the location of your user data folders — for example, your Downloads, Documents, Music, Video, Pictures, and other folders — just by right-clicking them in Windows, selecting Properties, and changing the location from the Location tab.
 You’ll be asked if you want Windows to move your files for you.
 After you’re done, your data folders will still be accessible in their normal location under your user directory and programs will see them in the normal location.
 They’ll just be stored on another drive.

 RELATED: Understanding the Libraries Feature in Windows 7